Nithouson/nithouson.github.io/_pages/life.md

     * Silver Medal, 2015.

 ## Travel
 I have visited 1 foreign country and 14 provinces of China.
-Hope that the COVID-19 pandemic mitigates so that I can update this record.

 ## Woodpiece League
 I have been leading a boardgame group named <b>Woodpiece League</b> since 2018.
 We meet and play every two weeks.
 We play various boardgame genres, including strategy, narrative, and party games.